-Subject to the impact of future legislative changes effective during that fiscal year.
-Includes impact of the experience study.
+^{} Subject to the impact of future legislative changes effective during that fiscal year.

 Commentary: The actuarially determined employer required contribution rate is the amount needed to pay for the cost of the benefits accruing and to pay off the pension debt over 12 years, offset for the 6% of pay contribution the members make.
 The 12-year period is a short period for Public Sector Retirement Systems in the United States, with most Systems using a period of 30 years or more to pay off the pension debt.
 The shorter period results in higher contributions and more benefit security.